rexmalebka/video_looper/README.md

 this project is intended to allow to record and play in loop incoming video from webcam or screen sharing, making possible to be a tool for live visuals

+## build

+> npm install

+> npx webpack

+## run

+you can run as you want, but for midi permissions you might need to serve this in a secure way

 ## key shorcuts